7/30/2024

 Stanley Elliott

 Hey, good morning, everybody.
 Thank you for the question.
-Brad, just a little bit on the utilization side.
-I was curious, maybe, how did that track through the quarter?
-And I guess I was trying to get a sense for, you know, if some of that disappointment was from weather impacting, you know, the availability of the equipment out in the market or, you know, if it really was kind of more of what we're seeing was just some of the smaller local contractors softening a touch?
+Brad, you talked a little bit on the utilization side.
+I was curious maybe, you know, how did that track through the quarter?
+And I guess I was trying to get a sense for, you know, if some of that disappointment was from weather impacting, you know, the availability of the equipment out in the market or, you know, if that really was kind of more of what we're seeing, which is some of the smaller local contractors softening a touch.

 speaker

-Yes, Stanley, this is John.
+Yes, Stanley.
+This is John.
 I'll take that.
-And look, I don't think we're going to point to weather is a material impact, the utilization.
+And look, I don't think we're going to point to weather as a material impact to utilization.
 Really what we're seeing is fewer small and mid-sized jobs coming out of the ground.
-And as we continue to see a ramp up with the large mega projects, you know, our participation, we're very pleased with our participation rate on these large jobs.
-And we're seeing continued fleet, you know, on a weekly basis, more and more fleet are going out each and every week.
-But really what we saw was, you know, more of a decline in the small to mid-sized jobs, which had that impact on utilization.
+And as we continue to see a ramp up with the large megaprojects, our participation, we're very pleased with our participation rate on these large jobs.
+And we're seeing continued fleet on a weekly basis. more and more fleet are going out each and every week.
+But really what we saw was more of a decline in the small to mid-sized jobs, which had that impact on utilization.

 speaker